Frank Elegar: Kalev/Cramo

 Continuing his European tour he moved to Estonia over the summer, signing with BC Kalev/Cramo that was to play the 2012–13 season in three leagues, the multinational VTB United League and Baltic Basketball League and the local Korvpalli Meistriliiga.

 There he had a positive season, playing regularly in the VTB United League, one of the best in Europe, where he had good stats despite his team finishing last of their group, he did even better in the BBL where he was in the top five for rebounding and efficiency as Kalev finished third after losing to eventual champion BK Ventspils in the playoffs.

 The reigning champion's easy title in the weaker Estonian league after sweeping the playoffs gave Elegar his first career club silverware, along with a place in the All-KML team.

 In May 2013 Elegar moved to Puerto Rico to join the Cangrejeros de Santurce of the Baloncesto Superior Nacional as a replacement for the injured Leon Williams.

 After playing seven games he was himself replaced by Will McDonald in June the same year and released from the club.

 Following this parenthesis, he rejoined Kalev in September 2014 and proceeded to have one of his best seasons, taking over the starting center position from star defender Bamba Fall he was the best rebounder of the VTB United League despite his team only winning twice, whilst he was instrumental in another Estonian league title, finishing second in the rebounding charts (1st in total rebounds) and again in the All-KML team.

 In the same season he had his first taste of European competition in the second tier EuroCup where he was a good but unspectacular performer in an unsuccessful campaign, the Estonians finishing 5th in their group of 6 teams.

-The next summer he put an end to his journeyman ways, signing a one extension to his contract, which proved to be shrewd business for Kalev as Elegar had an exceptional season, forming a deadly pick and roll partnership with newly arrived playmaker Scott Machado whose assists helped him reach double digit scoring figures for the second season in a row in the VTB United League and also in the BBL.

-Expected to bear the brunt of rebounding for the team following Fall's departure he surpassed expectations as he was the top rebounder not only of his team but of the whole league for 2014–2015, his 203 rebounds in only 18 games the all-time best for the league.

-A series of impressive performances, including 26 points with 100% FG accuracy and 10 rebounds in a large win over top team Nizhny Novgorod, helped Kalev, who had finished last in every previous season, reach 8 wins and enter into playoff contention for the first time.
+Elegar signed an extended contract with Kalev during the following summer.
+During the season, he developed his pick-and-roll combo with the point guard Scott Machado, putting up double-digit scoring averages in both VTB United League and BBL.
+With Fall leaving the team, Elegar became the leading rebounder in VTB United League in the 2014–2015 season with a record of 203 rebounds in 18 games.
+One of his outstanding games was when he scored 26 points and grabbed 10 rebounds while shooting at 100% from the field in a game against Nizhny Novgorod.